When the ‘Seinfeld’ ’do goes from Jerry to Kramer, it’s time for a trim

 I took her honest reaction to heart and did not remove the mustache again until my twins were babies.
 One of them tearfully denied that I was her father for two weeks while the hair was growing back over my lip.

-At about 13, my long-haired adolescence took a kinky turn that necessitated the use of various gels, sprays, clips and my mother’s salon-style, sit-under hair dryer for maintaining the preferred straight locks.
-When the desired effect had become frustratingly time consuming and temporary, I took the advice of a friend’s sister and transitioned to a “curly do” afro.
+At about 13, my long-haired adolescence took a turn that necessitated the use of various gels, sprays, clips and my mother’s salon-style, sit-under hair dryer for maintaining the straight locks.
+When the desired effect had become too time consuming and temporary, I took the advice of a friend’s sister and transitioned to a “curly do” afro.

-The ’fro worked really well until I was about to turn 20 and decided to go with the short-and-wavy, straight-back look sported by my dad.
+The ’fro worked really well until I was almost 20 and decided to go with the short-and-wavy, straight-back look sported by my dad.
 Like father, like son.

 Some men are able to pull off the short-and-wavy, straight-back look on into their senior years.
 My father was one of those men.
 My younger brother, who favors our dad, might just be blessed on that score as well.